deepakydv-95/Analysis-The-Online-Store-Annual-Report-/README.md

    A **Column Chart** is used to analyze sales distribution across customer age groups.
    The dashboard shows the contribution of different age categories, helping understand which customer age segment contributes more to sales.

-3. Compare Sales and Orders
+3. Compare Sales and Orders:-
     A **Combination Chart** compares **sales amount and order performance across months**.
     This helps identify monthly changes in sales and understand whether higher sales are associated with higher order activity.

-4. Sales by Gender
+4. Sales by Gender:-
    A **Pie Chart** analyzes sales distribution between **Men and Women**.

    From the dashboard:
      * **Women:** 66.38%
      * * **Men:** 33.62%

   This visualization highlights the difference in sales contribution between the two customer groups.

-5. Sales by Order Status
+6. Sales by Order Status:-
  The dashboard includes an **Order Status visualization** based on the count of Order IDs.
  The major order statuses include:

     * Delivered
    * Cancelled
    * Returned
    * Refunded

  The dashboard shows that **Delivered orders account for approximately 93%** of orders, while the remaining orders are distributed across other statuses.

-6. Order Sales According to Channel:-
+8. Order Sales According to Channel:-
   A **Pie Chart** is used to analyze order sales according to the sales channel.
   The dashboard includes channels such as:

     * Ajio
     * Amazon
     * Flipkart